 KPI #1: Provide up to $8 million per 15-year period for the acquisition or enhancement of property for the conservation of habitat lands

-- Exploring partnerships and identifying opportunities for acquisition and enhancement of habitat lands.
+- Valley Water is exploring partnerships and identifying opportunities for acquisition and enhancement of habitat lands.

 No current documents.